rahma321/heavy-weather-sailing/content/post/eat-your-greens/index.md

 - things that are related, but not directly on topic
 E.g. explaining peer reviewed journals in a video about paraphrasing
 Instead, do videos in a playlist (cluster related topics together)
-Have video *end screen* directing to recommened videos
+Have video *end screen* directing to recommended videos

 ### References
 Macnaught, L., Bassett, M. Margetts, K. (2018).
 Writing scripts for educational videos. *Association of Tertiary Learning Advisors Aotearoa New Zealand Conference 2018*. [https://academics.aut.ac.nz/lucy.macnaught/publications](https://academics.aut.ac.nz/lucy.macnaught/publications)